Allenuzoma/LOAD-BALANCING-WITH-NGINX/README.md

           server {
               listen 80;
-              server_name example.com; # Replace this with the public IP or domain name of the server
+              #server_name example.com; # Replace this with the public IP or domain name of the server
+              server_name cloudchief.com.ng;

               location / {
                   proxy_pass http://app_servers;